helenaschatz/Crowdfunding_ETL/README.md

 - Create and populate PostgreSQL database tables

 ## Data

-For the project we used following datasets:
+1. For our analysis, we have extracted and transformed data from the following datasets available in the `Resources` folder.
      - contacts.xlsx
      - crowdfunding.xlsx

+2. Then, we loaded our transformed data into `crowdfunding_db` PostgreSQL database.
+     - category.csv
+     - subcategory.csv
+     - contacts.csv
+     - campaign.csv

 ## How to Run
 - In order to run our analysis, first select Python Environment (Python 3.9.13) in Jupyter Notebook.